2 Dead On Hurtigruten MS Nordlys in Alesund, Norway Cruise Ship Fire

 Passengers were being transported home on Monday, September 19, 2011 with two crew members still in the hospital at that time.

-Hurtigruten announced on September 19 that all departures of MS Nordlys were cancelled until Mid-October.
+Hurtigruten announced on September 19 that all departures of MS Nordlys were canceled until Mid-October.
 The winter schedule from 1st November to 31st December 2011 would not be affected by the accident